ibm-build-lab/wxd-file-ingestion-utilities/python/README.md

-# Python helper to ingest a JSON document file
+# Python utility to bulk load data into Elasticsearch

-To run `elastic_ingest.py` do the following:
+This utility will create a source index and load data from a file containing an array of JSON objects.

+It is assumed that you have an instance of **watsonx Discovery** provisioned and set up with **Kibana** and **Enterprise** search.
+For steps to do this see https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-tutorial-elasticsearch-enterprise-search-tutorial.

-## Clone repo
+## Clone directory and run utility

+Create an Elasticsearch API key.
+Within **Kibana**, go to **Management** page under **Security**.

-- Change lines 24 and 25 in `elastic_ingest.py` to add your Elastic cloud url and API key.
+- Change lines 24 and 25 in `doc_ingest.py` to add your Elastic cloud url and API key.
 - Change line 95 to location of JSON file containing documents
 - On Lines 99-104 adjust fields to match the format of JSON document object

-Eventually these need to be environment variables added to .env

 ## Set up python environment